Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 The first file is about model experimentation and the second one registers the model in MLflow.
 Prior to running these files I needed to use the following command in CLI to start MLflow service:

 mlflow ui --backend-store-uri sqlite:///mlflow.db

+To calculate the monitoring metrics with evidently_metrics.py, it was created a docker-compose.yaml file for postgres, adminer and grafana services.
+A prefect server was also used.
+So, before running the python file I needed to start Docker Desktop and run the following commands in CLI:

+docker-compose up --build
+prefect server start

+To access Grafana UI browse to localhost:3000
+Grafana default login credentials are admin and admin

+The folder dashboards contain one table with calculated metrics on different subsets of the dataset.